-For reports originally due on or after Jan.
-1, 2024, the no tax due threshold is increased to \$2,470,000 and entities whose annualized total revenue from their entire business is less than or equal to that amount are no longer required to file a No Tax Due Report.
-Such entities must still file a

-Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167).
+For the 2025 Franchise Tax Report, the no tax due threshold is \$2,470,000 and entities whose annualized total revenue from their entire business is less than or equal to that amount are not required to file a No Tax Due Report.
+Such entities must still file a Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167).

 A combined group must include all taxable entities in the combined group report even if, on a separate entity basis, the member has \$2,470,000 or less in annualized total revenue.
-If a combined group's annualized total revenue is \$2,470,000 or less, the combined group is no longer required to file a No Tax Due Report or Affiliate Schedule.
+If a combined group's annualized total revenue is \$2,470,000 or less, the combined group is not required to file a No Tax Due Report, Affiliate Schedule, or a Common Owner Report.
 Each individual member of the combined group must file a Public Information Report or Ownership Information Report if that entity is organized in Texas or has nexus in Texas.